 This class will introduce the fundamentals of classical ballet in a developmentally appropriate curriculum designed to spark joy and enthusiasm for movement in young dancers.
 Instruction will include barre and centre technique, strengthening and stretching exercises, and time for creative movement incorporating the principles of ballet.
 Suggested attire: leotard and tights or similar fitted dancewear, ballet flat shoes.

 Teen Ballet III/IV (Ages 12-17) (Int/Adv)

 This class will focus on classical ballet technique using barre, centre work and combinations, and variations, complemented with strengthening and stretching exercises from Lisa’s diverse movement background..
 Dancers will be exposed to the different schools of ballet technique and history, as well as encouraged to find their own unique artistry.
-Suggested attire: leotard and tights, ballet flats, with hair in a ballet bun preferred.
+Attire: leotard and tights, ballet flats, with hair in a ballet bun.